mrciolino/wiki-backup/classes/gondian-artificer.md

 | Spell 1     | *Identify* | *Heat Metal* | *Sending*  | *Fabricate*  | *Creation*             |
 | Spell 2     | *Shield*   | *Misty Step* | *Tiny Hut* | *Arcane Eye* | *Teleportation Circle* |

-## Tool Proficiency

-**🔨 Proficiencies**: You gain proficiency with one set of artisan's tools of your choice.
-If you already have this tool proficiency, you gain proficiency with one other type of artisan's tools of your choice.
-**🧰 Crafting**: You can craft both non-magical and magical items using your chosen artisan’s tools, provided you have the necessary materials, time, and tool proficiency.
-Crafting speed, cost, and difficulty vary by item complexity and rarity.
-**🏛️ Community Building**: You can build shrines, facilities, and support structures for warforged and constructs.
-Projects require tool proficiency, materials, labor, and 5 successful checks (DC 12–20).
-Failed checks alternate between +25% cost or time.
-Your specialized integration unlocks specific structures and enhancements.

 # Specialized Integration
 At each **upgrade level (3, 5, 9, 15)**, you may select any one upgrade from any pathway. **However, you must start at the beginning of a pathway and progress in order** (e.g., you cannot take a 9th-level Forge Master upgrade unless you have taken the 3rd and 5th-level Forge Master upgrades).
 At 20th level, you may select 2 additional upgrades to complete your evolution.